 Sphinx plugin for generating documentation from ASDF schemas

-The latest development version is available from the master branch on github.
+The latest development version is available from the main branch on github.
 To clone the project:

 $ cd sphinx-asdf $ pip install .

 The sphinx-asdf plugin provides two sphinx directives, asdf-autoschemas and asdf-schema.

 Consider a package with the following layout as an example:

 mypackage/ setup.py mypackage/ schemas/ example.org/ custom/ foo/ a.yaml b.yaml c.yaml bar/ x.yaml y.yaml z.yaml ... docs/ conf.py schemas.rst

 This package provides schemas with tags that all have the prefix of tag:example.org/custom.
 The layout of the schema directory reflects this naming convention.
 We wish to provide documentation for all of our schemas.

 First, we will add configuration variables to our docs/conf.py file:

 # This variable indicates the top-level directory containing schemas. # The path is relative to the location of conf.py in the package asdf_schema_path = "../mypackage/schemas" # This variable indicates the standard prefix that is common to all schemas # provided by the package. asdf_schema_standard_prefix = "example.org/custom"

 The variables set in the docs/conf.py file indicate to sphinx-asdf where to locate the schemas based on the names we will use in the documentation.